wp-cli/scaffold-package-command/README.md

 Contributing isn’t limited to just code.
 We encourage you to contribute in the way that best fits your abilities, by writing tutorials, giving a demo at your local meetup, helping other users with their support questions, or revising our documentation.

 For a more thorough introduction, [check out WP-CLI's guide to contributing](https://make.wordpress.org/cli/handbook/contributing/).
+This package follows those policy and guidelines.

 ### Reporting a bug